 What Does “Final Disposition” Mean Anyway?

 Final disposition sounds, well, conclusive.
-Indeed, this is about what you ultimately want done with your physical body following death, and can include burial (sometimes referred to internment), cremation, removal from the state (if you want to be buried in a different state), and other types of disposition.
-You may also detail, if you wish, a funeral or other type of ceremony (maybe even a party) to be held.
+Indeed, this is about what you ultimately want to be done with your physical body following death and can include burial (sometimes referred to internment), cremation, removal from the state (if you want to be buried in a different state), and other types of disposition.
+You may also detail if you wish, a funeral or other type of ceremony (maybe even a party) to be held.
 If you’ve purchased a burial plot or want to be laid to rest in the family mausoleum, you would include those details here.

 Choose a Designee

 In the disposition of final remains document, you can designate one or multiple adults to assume responsibility for carrying out your wishes, similar to how you designate an executor to carry out the wishes as written in your will.
 Your designee (or designees) can be whomever you choose, just be sure to speak with them to make certain they are comfortable and accepting of the role.

 If something were to happen to you without a disposition of final remains document in place, the surviving spouse (if there is one) assumes the role as designee.
 If there is no surviving spouse, then the designee role passes to any surviving children.
 If there are no surviving children then the role would pass to the parents of the decedent, then grandchildren, surviving siblings, and finally surviving grandparents.

 Can I Change My Mind?

 How do I Start?

 Because the disposition of final remains document is a key part of your estate plan, it’s best to get started with my free Estate Plan Questionnaire.
 Questions or want to discuss your personal situation?
 Contact me at any time via email or phone (515-371-6077).